mvpatel2000/DynamicEnvRL/README.md

 Note that running the software requires several installations.
 The primary ones are OpenAI Gym, MuJoCo, and jupyter notebook.
 Adding rllab to the python path is also required.
 There are several additional dependencies that can easily be installed with apt install on a linux machine such as theano, lasagne, and tensorflow.

 ## rllab
-NOTE: Currently, rllab is not being pushed to the repo due to its size.
-The final version will be uploaded upon completion.
-The current version can be accessed by emailing the user.
+NOTE: rllab is not being pushed to the repo due to its size.

 The local folder of rllab is the one used in this research.
 This is a fork that blends together pieces from rllab-adv, an offshoot that was developed by lerrel but discontinued.
-It also contains several modernizations and upgrades as rllab has not been sufficiently maintained.
-Upon completion of this research, a pull request will be submitted that includes these upgrades.
-A new version of rllab-adv will also be released. <br/>
+It also contains a few modernizations and upgrades as rllab has not been sufficiently maintained. <br/>

 This framework is rather extensive and complicated.
 Slight updates are made to almost every subfolder to allow for handling two policies within one environment.
 The key point of modification is under rllab/rllab/policies.
 This includes some algorithmic variations and other testings that allow for two policies.